Do painters need insurance?

 - Commercial property insurance: Painters’ equipment can be expensive.
 If you protect it with commercial property insurance, your tools and supplies will be repaired or replaced in the event that they get damaged.
 The policy also covers your business premises themselves.
 Note: If you stow your work gear at home, keep in mind that your homeowners policy typically only covers up to $500 in business property damages.
 That’s why it’s best to purchase a commercial property insurance policy.

 - Inland marine insurance: Your commercial property insurance ends after you’re 500 feet away from your business premises.
+Inland marine insurance is a special type of insurance policy that protects property while it is in transit.
+That means while you are driving to a client’s office or residence, your property is protected.
+If something was to be damaged or stolen, the losses are covered by inland marine coverage.
 If you want to protect your gear while at other locations or in transit, you’ll need an inland marine policy.

 - Hired & non-owned insurance: If you hire, rent, or borrow vehicles on behalf of your painting operation, this coverage will extend liability protection to said vehicles.
 This policy also applies to employees who are using their personal vehicles on behalf of your business.